Explicit aquatic phase redox and pH added to decomposition cascade model.

 The extended model captures pH dynamics reasonably well in Arctic soil incubations.
 Temperature and pH sensitivity for microbial reactions is highlighted as an important area for further research.

 Soil organic carbon turnover and CO2 and CH4 production are sensitive to redox potential and pH.
 However, land surface models typically do not explicitly simulate the redox or pH, particularly in the aqueous phase, introducing uncertainty in greenhouse gas predictions.
-To account for the impact of availability of electron acceptors other than oxygen (O2) on soil organic matter (SOM) decomposition and methanogenesis, researchers extended an existing decomposition cascade model (Converging Trophic Cascade model or CTC) to link complex polymers with simple substrates and add iron [Fe(III)] reduction and methanogenesis reactions.
+To account for the impact of availability of electron acceptors other than oxygen (O2) on soil organic matter (SOM) decomposition and methanogenesis, the research team extended an existing decomposition cascade model (Converging Trophic Cascade model or CTC) to link complex polymers with simple substrates and add iron [Fe(III)] reduction and methanogenesis reactions.
 Because pH was observed to change substantially in the laboratory incubation tests and in the field and is a sensitive environmental variable for biogeochemical processes, the researchers used the Windermere Humic Aqueous Model (WHAM) to simulate pH buffering by SOM.
 To account for the speciation of CO2 among gas, aqueous, and solid (adsorbed) phases under varying pH, temperature, and pressure values, as well as the impact on typically measured headspace concentration, they used a geochemical model and an established reaction database to describe observations in anaerobic microcosms incubated at a range of temperatures (–2, +4, and +8°C).
 The study’s results demonstrate the efficacy of using geochemical models to mechanistically represent the soil biogeochemical processes for Earth system models.
 The modeling approach demonstrated in this work will be evaluated against additional field and laboratory data and incorporated in new Earth system modeling development to improve prediction of greenhouse gas fluxes in Arctic tundra environments.

 Daniel Stover, Jared DeForest, and Dorothy Koch

 Tang, G., J. Zheng, X. Xu, Z. Yang, D.E.
-Graham, B. Gu, S. Painter, and P.E.
+Graham, B. Gu, S. Painter, P.E.
 Thornton.
-2016.
-“Biogeochemical Modeling of CO2 and CH4 Production in Anoxic Arctic Soil Microcosms,” Biogeosciences 13, 5021-41.
-DOI:10.5194/bg-13-5021-2016.
-(Reference link)
+"Biogeochemical modeling of CO2 and CH4 production in anoxic Arctic soil microcosms."
+Biogeosciences 13(17), 5021–5041 (2016).
+[DOI:10.5194/bg-13-5021-2016].

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER